AndreaCrotti/ep2013/tdd/unit.rst

 Change of perspective
 =====================

-..
-When you start to write your code with unit tests in mind, there is
+.. when you start to write your code with unit tests in mind, there is
 .. a big change of perspective.
 The question is not anymore *how do I
 .. get this working*, but *how do I test it*?
 And it turns out that
 .. this question is much more valuable, because in the end you want to